Zahid2734/FedASL/README.md

     <img width="66%" src="images/Architecture.jpg">
 </p>

->📋 we propose a novel hardware-sensitive FL method called FairHeteroFL that promotes fairness among heterogeneous federated clients.
-Our approach offers tunable fairness within a group of devices with the same ML architecture as well as across different groups.
-Our evaluation under MNIST, FEMNIST, CIFAR10, and SHAKESPEARE datasets reveals that FairHeteroFL can reduce variance among participating clients’ test loss compared to the existing state-of-the-art techniques, resulting in increased overall performances
+>📋 we propose, FedASL (Federated
+Learning with Auto-weighted Aggregation based on Standard Deviation of Training Loss) which uses only the local training loss of FL clients for auto-weighting the model aggregation.
+Our evaluation under three different datasets and various data corruption scenarios reveals that FedASL can effectively thwart data corruption from bad clients while causing as little as one- tenth of the computation cost of existing approaches.

 ## Requirements